danjac/radiofeed-app/README.md

 6. Change to the `ansible` directory and use `ansible-vault create hosts` to create a new inventory file and add the IP addresses of all the servers
 7. Do the same for `vars/django.yml`, `vars/postgres.yml`, and `vars/site.yml` to create the necessary variables (see example vars files for guidance)
 8. Run `ansible-playbook -i hosts site.yml` to deploy the application
+9. In your DNS configuration, point your domain to the new load balancer IP address

 ### Scheduling background tasks